-- Unf0rseen - Your decoy explodes when you become visible.
+- Unf0rseen - The decoy explodes when Zero becomes visible.

 - F0ll0wthr0ough - Killing an enemy improves movement speed, melee damage and gun damage for a few seconds.

-- Execute - Allows you to dash forward towards the target during Deception.
+- Execute - Allows Zero to dash forward towards the target during Deception.

 - Backstab - Deal bonus melee damage when hitting an enemy in the back.

 - Kill C0nfirmed - Aiming down sights grants a bonus to critical damage.
-The longer you aim the greater the bonus.
+The longer Zero aims the greater the bonus.